sequeiradiogo/Building-data-extraction/README.md

 python src/prepare_dataset.py
 ```

-This generates tensors in `data/processed/` for training and validation.
+This generates masks in `data/processed/` for training and validation.

 ---
 ### Example mask conversion